 I would offer to this person the view that some of our Native Peoples hold: that the US flag is one that represents to them something other than that of the land of milk and honey.

-(See the latest news about the Dakota Access Oil Pipeline as regards the Standing Rock Tribe as just one example.
+(Reference the news from a couple of years ago about the Dakota Access Oil Pipeline as regards the Standing Rock Tribe as just one example.
 Hasn't the government done enough to these people?)

 and bled for the same flag under which those people in North Dakota live.
 Should the United States stop raising the National Ensign because of what it represents to just a few?